 - Infomercial: Parodied.Ladies and gentlemen!
 I didn't come here to make you laugh, I came here to sell you something!
 I want you to pay particular attention!
 The amazing Mastertool Corporation, a subsidiary of Fly-By-Night Industries, has entrusted who - me! - to show you the handiest and the dandiest kitchen tool you've ever seen, and don't you want to know how it works?!

 - Insane Troll Logic: A huge part of his routine was pointing these out in everyday life."How come it is that when you write a check that bounces, the bank charges you more of what they know you don't have any of?""I saw a smoke detector the other day with a guarantee.
 Why?
 If it doesn't work, what's left?""Then you park on a driveway and drive on a parkway.
 Cargo goes by ship, a shipment goes by truck, you have a pair of panties but just one bra."

 - Heart Trauma: Due to a heart condition, he had retired from performing for a while.
-He's currently (as of this writing) on a national comedy tour ("The Joke's on You" tour).
+He went on a national comedy tour ("The Joke's on You" tour) in 2017.

 - Last-Name Basis / Only One Name